As the Trustee of a Trust in New York, What Responsibilities Can We Manage for You?

 The duties listed above should not be taken lightly.
 The trustee of any trust is held to a fiduciary standard.
 Mismanagement of the trust may result in financial harm to the beneficiary of the trust.

-We recommend that you utilize our professional guidance to ensure that your Trusts are managed properly in the state of New York.
+We recommend that you utilize our professional legal guidance to ensure that your Trusts are managed properly in the state of New York.

 - Child, divorce or death